oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 ## ToDo

 - Separate this README to multipage document
-- Wait for Ajax flow
+- Explain "wait for ajax" flow